Haverford Township, Pennsylvania: Golf

 A total of six men's Major Championships and 11 men's and women's US Amateur Championships, have been staged within Haverford Township.
 Bobby Jones completed his grand slam at Merion in 1930, and Ben Hogan made his comeback from a horrific car accident in the 1950 US Open staged at Merion.

 Dow Finsterwald finished ahead of Billy Casper and Sam Snead in 1958 at Llanerch Country Club, the first PGA Championship held after the format was switched from match play to stroke play.
 Lee Trevino defeated Jack Nicklaus in an 18-hole playoff in 1971 at Merion, when he famously tossed a rubber snake at Nicklaus on the first tee on the day of the playoff.
 The US Open returned to Merion in 2013, and was won by Justin Rose.

+Merion (East) is the future site of the 2026 U.S. Amateur, 2030 U.S. Open, 2034 U.S. Women's Open, 2040 U.S. Open, 2046 U.S. Women's Open and the 2050 U.S. Open.